NASA CLPS Moon landing missions

 In May 2023, Astrobotic’s lander will launch to touchdown in a lunar lava plain just outside the Gruithuisen volcanic domes, carrying well over a dozen payloads from 8 countries.
 These include 11 NASA instruments, chief of which are four spectrometers to study and track the movements of water on the Moon’s surface.
 The lander will also deploy a bevy of micro-rovers from 3 countries.

 For its first CLPS mission in June 2023, Intuitive Machines will carry six NASA payloads to the polar Malapert A crater at 80° S. Most notably, the lander will have stereo cameras to record how its engine plumes impact the surface.
 This will help us quantify how rocket plumes interact with and kick off Moondust so that we can protect future surface spacecraft and habitats.

 Intuitive Machines’ second CLPS mission

-On its second Moon mission in 2023, Intuitive Machines will deliver NASA’s PRIME-1 drill and a mass spectrometer to the Moon’s south pole.
+On its second Moon mission in late 2023, Intuitive Machines will deliver NASA’s PRIME-1 drill and a mass spectrometer to the Moon’s south pole.
 The lander will drill up to 1 meter below the surface and analyze the soil for water ice, a first such study.
 The lander will also deploy a rover on the surface to test Nokia’s 4G/LTE network on the Moon, another first.
 Further, there’s the company’s own NASA-supported hopper onboard called Micro-Nova, which will jump around the Moon with a camera to take high-resolution images of the surface under its flight path.